 Preparing a will or filing adoption papers aren’t the only occasions where you’ll need the help of an attorney.
 Legal assistance is useful in a variety of situations, from reviewing leasing agreements to designing a family care plan.

 Life happens.
-And when it does, you want to be ready.
-Organizing legal affairs and filing reams of paperwork might not top your list of favorite activities but having the right legal documents in place protects you and your family members so that some the inevitable difficulties in life don’t morph into bigger catastrophes.
+And when it does, you need to be ready.
+Organizing legal affairs and filing stacks of paperwork might not top your list of favorite activities, but having the right documents in place can prevent common legal issues from turning into catastrophes for you and your family.

 When legal issues arise, service members and their families have a number of resources at their fingertips, much of it free.
 Legal assistance is available whether you need an expert to review a contract, help with estate planning, finalize deployment-related legal documents, or get advice on mediation for child custody.